vinyluis/Articles/README.md

 # Articles
- References to the Medium articles
+This repository contains references to the Medium articles, available in https://medium.com/@vinicius_trevisan

+Note: some articles may be in Brazilian Portuguese.